5904 Richmond Hwy

 What does commercial property in Washington Metro mean?
 There's no simple answer – it's a matter of zoning, intent, purpose and a myriad of other factors.
 There's around three dozen zoning districts in the District of Columbia alone and countless others specific to states, counties or local municipalities.
 Confusing?
 You bet it is, especially in a region of the country that dates back to early settler days.
 Addendums and amendments are constantly being proposed and considered and questions over commercial development versus conservation or historical preservation are often bandied about.

 For the sake of ease, let's consider a commercial property in Washington Metro to be a lot of land that whether vacant or developed, poses the potential for further use.
 In other words, anything from a simple suburban lot that meets the requirements to build a new home on, to a large parcel of pristine land.
 It could be a half-acre or a hundred acres, an industrial lot or an old tobacco plantation.
 Many commercial properties are estates with existing homes with subdivision potential.
 Still others are very strict in their usage.
 Somehow, the sake of ease doesn't seem all that easy.
-For more information about commercial style homes for sale in Washington DC Metro area, contact District Partners Real Estate today!
+For more information about commercial style homes for sale in Washington DC Metro area, contact District Partners at Compass today!

 |All Listings||$100,000 - $200,000||$200,000 - $300,000|